Skip Navigation

 Karlsruhe

-Karlsruhe is the third biggest city (around 295,000 inhabitants) of the state of Baden-Württemberg in the south of Germany.
-It is the seat of two highest courts in Germany: the constitutional court of Germany and the federal court of justice of Germany.
+Karlsruhe is the second biggest city (around 310,000 inhabitants) of the state of Baden-Württemberg in the south of Germany.
+It is the seat of two highest courts in Germany: the constitutional court of Germany and the federal court of justice of Germany, as well as the federal state attorney.
 Karlsruhe is located near the French-German border and between the famous tourist destinations Heidelberg in the north and Baden-Baden in the south.
 The particularity of the city is that its palace forms the point of origin from which the streets radiate outward.
 Therefore the city is often referred as "Fächerstadt" (fan city).
+In 1984 the first ever e-mail was received and answered in Karlsruhe.

 Top